 In this matter "current net profit" means profit for the period pursuant to the accepted rules of accounting pursuant to the Company's latest quarterly or annual consolidated financial reports, accordingly, less revenues and plus costs and expenses which are not cash flow based, which were recognized in the profit for the period.
 Without derogating from the generality of the aforementioned: revenues that are not cash flow based could include, for example, an increase in the fair value of real estate for investment and profit from purchase at an incidental price.
-Expenses and costs which are not cash flow based could include, for example, and costs which are not cash flow based could include, for example, and costs which are not cash flow based could include, for example, and costs which are not cash flow based could include, for example, and costs which are not cash flow based could include, for example.

-depreciation and deductions and expenses due to share-based payment.
+Expenses and costs which are not cash flow based could include, for example; decreases in the fair value of real estate for investment, depreciation and deductions and expenses due to share-based payment.
 Notwithstanding the aforementioned, the Company shall be permitted to distribute a dividend during the realization of assets (including by way of adding a partner), at a scope of up to 50% of the cash flow profit derived from realization of the asset, and this due to the share of the cash flow profit, which was not included in the current net profit, as defined above.